comradeintense/cslmodding/Tips.md

 /mod/additive-shader: add the toc relevant videos at the bottom /mod/custom-animation-loader: add the toc relevant videos at the bottom /mod/detail: done
-/files: add line breaks | add the terms of use page /decruft: done
+/files: add the terms of use page
+/decruft: done
 /search: ???
 /about: have to rewrite some stuff